 See Also: (1)Ebbsfleet, To.
 (2)26.
 (3)13.
 (4)Viva Las Vegas

-Robbo – Gandermonium Contributor, awayday regular, shit reality TV watcher and Chesney Hawkes fan.
+Robbo – Gandermonium Contributor, awayday regular, proper snob, shit reality TV watcher and Chesney Hawkes fan.
 A-Level in English apparently.

 See Also: Hawkes, Chesney